Top Menu

 | OSB |

-Liquid Nails were added to the top of the joists before bringing the OSB in place.
+Liquid Nails were applied to the top of the joists before installing the OSB.

-Mark the center location of each joists on the outside of the ledgers and on the wall.
-Those marks are going to be helpful in drawing guiding lines for driving the screws to secure the OSB to the joists.
+Mark the center location of each joist on the outside of the ledgers and on the wall.
+Those marks will help guide lines for driving screws to secure the OSB to the joists.

 Here you can see how the platform looked at the end of the day.
 The old staircase was brought in one more time to help us get up there.